 Remarketing is a form of digital advertising that targets leads who have already interacted with a website but have yet to take concrete action.
 For example, remarketing ads will show up for someone who visited the community website and began filling out a form but failed to complete it.

 By retargeting these people, property managers can focus their advertising and marketing efforts on reaching parties that have already presented interest in the community.
 Remarketing is available with both Facebook and Google ads.

 #9 Start a Company Blog

 Content marketing is a reliable way to boost SEO (search engine optimization) and attract interested website visitors.
-Creating a blog is a great way to get started.
+Creating a blog or an online community newsletter is a great way to get started.

 Property managers can start off the property’s blog by writing articles for the audience of people who are looking to move to the area.

 A property blog should be an informative resource for residents who want to learn about their new city.
 By using these articles to offer value to residents, property managers can attract views and visitors who will want to explore other areas of the property website.

 - Everything You Need to Know About Living In [Property City]